The social impact of our research

 Our research spans the world, from Sub-Saharan Africa and the Middle East to Latin America, Asia and the UK, and has far-reaching impact.

-During the last few years, individuals and teams from The University of Manchester have been or are involved in many research projects that have significant social impact, including the following:
+During the last few years, individuals and teams from The University of Manchester have been or are involved in many research projects that have a significant social impact, including the following:

 - Based on research on the legacy projects deriving from the London Olympics, making recommendations to executives and managers of the Paris 2024 Olympics (Gillian Evans).